teozaffo/progetto_MLEUS/README.md

 which can be seen in the `requirements.txt` file
 ## Dependencies installation

-First of all you have to first install the libraries in the  `requirements.txt` file by running this command on your console:
+First of all you have to install the libraries in the  `requirements.txt` file by running this command on your console:

 for **pip**:
 ``` bash